discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-We're gonna need our prefix variable a couple times inside this command, we let's require that at the very top of our file (outside of the `module.exports` bit).
+You're gonna need your prefix variable a couple times inside this command, so make sure to require that at the very top of the file (outside of the `module.exports` bit).

 ```js
 const { prefix } = require('../config.json');
 ```

-Inside the `execute()` function, let's set up some variables and an if/else statement to determine whether we should display a list of all the command names, or only information about a specific command.
+Inside the `execute()` function, set up some variables and an if/else statement to determine whether it should display a list of all the command names or only information about a specific command.

 ```js
 const { commands } = message.client;